Part 3 (Twin Peaks): Events

 Cooper continues to descend through space.
 He eventually lands on a balcony; looking outside, he observes a purple ocean stretching as far as he can see.
-Cooper enters the building through a set of windows; inside, in a nightmarish blur, a woman with scars on her face and large patches of skin over her eyes (Nae Yuuki) sits in front of a lit fireplace.
+Cooper enters the building through a set of windows; inside, in a nightmarish blur, a woman with scars on her face and large patches of skin over her eyes (Nae Yūki) sits in front of a lit fireplace.
 Cooper asks the woman where they are, but she responds only with disjointed, high-pitched breath noises.
 A loud pounding is heard, as if something very powerful is trying to enter the room, and the woman signals Cooper to be quiet.
 He notices a large electrical throw-switch mechanism on the wall labeled with the number 15, but she keeps him away from it and leads him up a ladder.
 They reach the roof, where the structure they had been inside appears as a metallic cuboid floating in space with a bell-shaped mechanism on its top.
 The woman throws a switch on the mechanism and receives an electric shock, which throws her into the void but makes the hitherto blurred reality come into focus.
 After she has fallen out of sight, Garland Briggs's (Don S. Davis) head floats under the structure and says "Blue rose."
 Cooper walks back downstairs and encounters another woman (played by Phoebe Augustine, who played Ronette Pulaski in the original series of Twin Peaks but is listed in the episode's credits as "American Girl") sitting in front of the fireplace.
 Cooper approaches her while she checks her wristwatch; as the watch strikes 2:53, the mechanism on the wall, now labeled with the number 3, begins to hum, and a light on a coffee table turns on.

 In South Dakota, Cooper's doppelgänger is driving along a deserted road when he begins to feel uncomfortable.
 The cigarette lighter in his car begins to exercise an electric force on him.
 Cooper observes the mechanism as the woman by the fireplace tells him, "When you get there, you will already be there;" he approaches the machinery, but recoils when his face begins to deform.
 He continues to feel uncomfortable, while back in the purple room, more insistent pounding is heard, and the American Girl tells Cooper to leave because her mother is coming.
 Cooper approaches the throw-switch mechanism again, and it begins to suck him into itself, elongating and deforming his body and leaving only his shoes behind.
 The doppelgänger begins to lose consciousness and loses control of the car, crashing on the side of the road.
 He gags, but holds back his vomit; as the cigarette lighter continues to exercise the force over him, red drapes faintly appear in front of him.